chadday/nicar_ocr/README.md

 ## Where to go from here:

 OCRing is not a perfect science and most of the time, it isn't simple.
 One recent example: public financial disclosures of federal judges are multi-page documents but they are released as extremely long, single tiff files.
+You can find a similar test file [here](https://drive.google.com/open?id=11YpC2-0yYyuJL7AJnvG48q9H8hrrDQon)

 ![Alt Text](/imgs/Walker16.png)